 - Water thoroughly until excess water comes from the pot’s drainage holes.

 - Always use the finger-dipping method to check the moisture of the soil.

 - You can let the soil completely dry off before the next watering.

-- If you are growing these plants outdoors, then water once every week.
+- If you are growing these plants outdoors, water them once every week.

 Here’s a short video on watering your string of pearls and your string of tears,